Yarden-zamir/me/readme.md

 I always wanted to write more than just to myself, this is my attempt to do so, by making my writing [[Public by default]] thus making the friction point on the **hiding** action instead of on the **sharing** and increasing the [[Action Potential model|Action Potential]] of my desired goal

 # Half Baked
-The nature of [[Public by default]] means that most of the "content" here is not ideas and tangents, that's alright
+The nature of [[Public by default]] means that most of the "content" here is unpolished ideas and tangents, that's alright

 # Some Random Links to Start Exploring
 Get a feel for what I want this sandbox to be like